German minority in Poland: History of Germans in Poland

 According to the 1931 census, around 740,000 German speakers lived in Poland (2.3% of the population).
 Their minority rights were protected by the Little Treaty of Versailles of 1919.
-The right to appeal to the League of Nations however was renounced in 1934, officially due to Germany's withdrawal from the League (September 1933) after Adolf Hitler became German Chancellor in January 1933.
+The right to appeal to the League of Nations however was renounced by the League of Nations in 1934, officially due to Germany's withdrawal from the League (September 1933) after Adolf Hitler became German Chancellor in January 1933.